kitled/linux/NOTES/README.md

 `     └──` zxcv

 -->

-Tentative visual summary (not great in my opinion)
+## Visual abstract

+This doesn't look great in my opinion.
+Will redo better using something else.

 ```mermaid
 graph LR